corpusculejs/corpuscule/packages/router/README.md

 [See the `@corpuscule/context` docs on `@value` decorator](../context/README.md#value-propertydecorator).

 ##### Inside `@outlet` class
-For `@outlet` class it defines property where result of route's `action` method will be written.
+For the `@outlet` class it can define two properties.
-After it, you can use this property wherever it is necessary to display routing outcome.
+* `layout` — this property receives the result of the route's `action` method.
+You can use this property wherever it is necessary to display routing outcome.

-It works with following rules:
+* `route` — this property receives the route itself.
+It could be useful in different situations: from understanding which route is active now up to get static information added to the route.

+Rules for setting properties are the following:
-* Any kind of property can be marked with `@api` decorator: string, symbolic or private.
+* Any property can be marked with `@api` decorator: string, symbolic or private.
 * Property should have the same name as the API element it implements.
-  * String property should just have the API element name, e.g. `form`.
+  * String property should have the API element name, e.g. `form`.
-  * Symbolic property should have description identical to the API element name, e.g. `const form = Symbol('form')`.
+  * Symbolic property should have description identical to the API element name, e.g. `const layout = Symbol('layout')`.
-  * Private property should have description identical to the API element name, e.g. `#form` or `new PrivateName('form')`.
+  * Private property should have description identical to the API element name, e.g., `#layout` or `new PrivateName('layout')`.
 * Only one property is allowed for each API element.

 ```javascript